cornelcroi/photo-sharing-website/README.md

     - the created CloudDistribution points to the root folder of hosting S3 bucket
     - add a second CloudFront distribution to point to `/website` subfolder in the hosting S3 Bucket (where the static website sits)

+ ## Tools

+- The  [AWS Amplify JavaScript library](https://docs.amplify.aws/), to connect our front end to cloud resources
+- [Amazon Cognito](https://aws.amazon.com/cognito/), to handle admin sign up authorization
+- [Amazon Simple Storage Service (S3)](https://aws.amazon.com/s3/), to store and serve as many photos as I wish to upload,, to **host the reactjs app** assets for our app and to host the **static generated website**
+- [Amazon CloudFront](https://aws.amazon.com/fr/cloudfront/), to store and serve as many photos as our users care to upload, and to host the static assets for our app

+- [Amazon DynamoDB](https://aws.amazon.com/dynamodb/), to provide millisecond response times to API queries for album and photo data
+- [AWS AppSync](https://aws.amazon.com/appsync/), to host a GraphQL API for our front end
+- [AWS Lambda](https://aws.amazon.com/lambda/), to **create photo thumbnails** asynchronously in the cloud & to **generate the static website** on demand
+- [Amazon Rekognition](https://aws.amazon.com/rekognition/), to detect 5 labels for each uploaded photo

 ## When to use pre rendered static website ?